plabayo/rama/docs/book/src/intro/services_all_the_way_down.md

 target the multithreaded async setting supported by [Tokio](https://tokio.rs/),

-The design is all about allowing one to use a `Service` that can take a `Request`, process it and return a `Result` which contains a `Response` at success and an `Error` when it failed for some reason.
+The design is all about allowing one to use a `Service` that can take a `Request`, process it and return a `Result` which contains an `Output` at success and an `Error` when it failed for some reason.
 As per the design of Rust's _std_ `Result` we do want to make clear that despite the associated type's name, that it does not have to mean that the assigned type implements the `std::error::Error` trait.
-It is perfectly fine for that to contain the same or similar type as is used for the `Response` associated type.
+It is perfectly fine for that to contain the same or similar type as is used for the `Output` associated type.

 ## Everything is a service